insin/nwb/docs/Introduction.md

 ## Introduction

-nwb is a development tool for [React](https://facebook.github.io/react/) apps, React components and other JavaScript modules.
+nwb is a development tool for [React](https://facebook.github.io/react/) apps and components, and other web apps and npm web modules.

 **Think of nwb like a frontend to [Webpack](https://webpack.github.io/), [Babel](http://babeljs.io/) and [Karma](http://karma-runner.github.io).**